buchanankerswell/kerswell_kohn_backarc/README.md

 ## Acknowledgement

-We gratefully acknowledge high-performance computing support of the Borah compute cluster (DOI: [10.18122/oit/3/boisestate](10.18122/oit/3/boisestate)) provided by Boise State University’s Research Computing Department.
-We thank D. Hasterok for providing the NGHF references and guidance on citing.
+We thank the Global Heat Flow Data Assessment Group for their tremendous efforts assessing the Global Heat Flow Database and providing it as open-access.
+We also thank the authors who freely provided other geospatial datasets, including volcanoes (Syracuse & Abers, 2006), plate boundaries (Lawver et al., 2018), interpolations (Lucazeau, 2019), and transects (Lallemand & Heuret, 2017).
 This work was supported by the National Science Foundation grant OISE 1545903 to M. Kohn, S. Penniston-Dorland, and M. Feineman.

 ## Open Research